gsantner/memetastic/README.md

 ## Description
 * Ad-Free and no watermarks
 * Allows you to create memes from
-  * Templates from MemeTastic archive
+  * Templates from MemeTastic picture folder
   * Camera pictures
   * Gallery pictures
   * Pictures shared into the app